The finest collection of American literature ever assembled.

 –Scores of unique advance, review, and author inscribed copies of the above works

-–The most comprehensive documentation of Pulitzer Prize literature through an inventory listing peerlessly scholarly and comprehensive
+–The most comprehensive documentation of Pulitzer Prize literature through an inventory listing peerlessly scholarly and detailed

 –Breathtaking images gleaned from more than 34,000 folders meticulously assembled through fifty-three years